Assalamu’alaikum and welcome to all

 Children will continue to revise surahs from the Holy Qur’an as well as duas.
 They will continue learning Arabic from our specialist Arabic/Islamic Studies teacher.
 Their topic this term is the importance and significance of Ikhlaas and the Basmallah.

 Children will receive English and Maths work every day.
 One piece of Topic and Science work will be set weekly.
 Reading is expected to happen every day and spellings are given weekly.

 The children need to continue to practice times tables.
 By the end of Year 4 children are expected to know their times tables to 12 and division facts related to it.
 For example, if they know 6 x 4 = 24 they need to know 24 ÷ 6 = 4 and 24 ÷ 4 = 6 .

 Year 4 Staff

 Ustadh Hashmi has been working at Iqra for a number of years and is a key member of the Iqra team.
 He is an enthusiastic, committed and approachable teacher.
-Ustadh has worked across KS1 and KS2 with this being his second year in Year 4.
+Ustadh has worked across KS1 and KS2 with this being his third year in Year 4.
 We are delighted to have him with us.pproachable

 Ustadha Tunc has newly joined us this year and has years of experience of teaching children.

 Ustadha Shelton is always on hand helping individual children achieve their potential.

 Latest Year 4 News